 Carmel Cider Co is also open, and you can even hang out there and have a picnic amongst the orchard if you’re not keen on stop number five.
 Don’t forget to pick up a mulled cider pack here, winter is looking up.

-Stop Four: Picnic At Lake Leschenaultia
+Picnic At Lake Leschenaultia

 One of the Perth Hill’s prettiest spots, Lake Leschenaultia has finally re-opened to the public (and the campgrounds aren’t far off now—they’ve pegged Monday 8 May as their re-opening day).
 Grab the picnic rug and all those goodies you picked up at the Kalamunda Farmer’s Market and have a nice long relaxing lunch.
 Play some cards, read your book and maybe even go for another short stroll to walk off some of your lunch.
 If you’re feeling brave, you can even go for a dip.

-Stop Five: Take The Ultimate Selfie At Raeburn Orchards
+Take A Snap At Raeburn Orchards

 Autumn equals red, yellow and orange leaves at Raeburn Orchard so stop in, snap a few pics and pick up some fruit, flowers and beautiful gifts from their little store which is still up and running—just remember to keep that physical distance to 1.5m.

-Stop Six: Treat Yourself To The Most Insane Baked Goods At Honey’s Bakehouse
+Treat Yourself To The Most Insane Baked Goods At Honey’s Bakehouse